maialenz/WetPaws/TESTING.md

 ## DEVICE RESPONSIVENESS

-I continuouly tested the project on various devices from the very beginning.
-I mostly used Google Chrome DevTools, but as soon as I deployed the website (GitHub Pages) I pushed my code very often to see the results of changes in real time on my own personal devices (Samsung S8+, Samsung A70, HP Envy 13", Samsung 5Se Tablet) to make sure the site was responsive on various viewports.
+I continuously tested the project on various devices from the very beginning.
+I mostly used Google Chrome DevTools, but as soon as I deployed the website (using GitHub Pages) I pushed my code very often to see the results of the changes in real time on my own personal devices (Samsung S8+, Samsung A70, HP Envy 13", Samsung 5Se Tablet) and make sure the site was responsive on various viewports.

 Apart from that, I used an online app by [Media Genesis](https://responsivedesignchecker.com/) as well as Google Chrome Developer tools to check responsiveness on those screens I did not have access to.
 The results of these testings are below (the results of the tests were written on a xcel and converted to png, so the excel was broken in 4 parts):